Code-Institute-Submissions/CarSales/README.md

 ### Development Issues
-  - **Fixed** Flask-Paginate - The last page of the flask paginate query is alwas empty.
-No matter how much data goes into the database or the query filters.
+  - **Fixed** Flask-Paginate - The last page of the flask paginate query was always empty.
+It was resolved by multiplying the page number by the page_sze then subtracting the page size from the sum.
   - Operational Error 'Lost Connection To Database'.
 It happens because MySQL doesn't receive a complete answer from the server.
 It primarily haapens with the User table.
 If the website is left idle for over 60 seconds, ** This is apparently normal behaviour for clearDB **.
 The solution I have found is to set the pool recycling to a number higher that the default.
 This does not make a difference.
 I still receive the error.
 I have found [this](https://www.cleardb.com/blog/entry?id=common-problems-2) on the *ClearDB* site, which appears to mention a similar issue.
   - Sales Bar Chart - I can't seem to get a bar chart to render using order dates.
 The grouping has the expected data it just doesn't appear on the graph.
+  This project is not fully polished, unfortunately because of work restrictions, I am handing in with the above issues.
+I have spent close to 12 weeks on this project and feel like I need to move on.

 ## Tech Used